A Sample Botanical Survey

 - One more thing; get poison-ivy!
 Oh, I don’t mean it that way.
 Locate some (either at your survey site or elsewhere), photograph it, and set forth the features useful in identifying the nasty stuff.

-This week we will apply and extend the flower and fruit analysis skills that we learned last week.
-At your survey site or any other convenient location, discover 3 wild (not cultivated) plants in flower and 3 wild (not cultivated) plants bearing fruit for a total of 6 different plants.
+Let’s apply and extend the flower and fruit analysis skills that we learned early on.
+At your survey site or any other convenient location, discover 2 wild (not cultivated) plants in flower and 2 wild (not cultivated) plants bearing fruit for a total of 4 different plants.
 Identify the FLOWERING species using your Newcombs Wildflower Guide.
 Photograph each one.

-The three flowering plants must each belong to a different family.
-The three fruiting plants must each be a different fruit type.
+The two flowering plants must each belong to a different family.
+The two fruiting plants must each be a different fruit type.

 Provide the following information about each plant: